 top of page

-Turning Toward the Light
+Turning Toward the Light: Embracing Change and Renewal

 Lessons from the Sunflowers

 On a recent trip to the Northwest, I drove past rolling hills covered with fields of sunflowers.
-Most were still bowed in green-budded rest, but here and there a few early blooms had already lifted their faces to the sky.
+Most were still bowed in green-budded rest, but here and there, a few early blooms had already lifted their faces to the sky.

 Weathered Yet Enduring